 - study and work independently

-- In PBL, together with your group, you decide what knowledge you need to acquire
+In PBL you decide, together with your fellow group members, what knowledge you will need

-- PBL has been at the core of UM ever since the university was founded
+PBL has been at the heart of UM ever since the university was founded

 How does PBL work?